KCisSICKnasty/SICKnasty-FO4/README.md

 Many wild failures as I learned first hand how modding worked later, we've landed here.
 Welcome to the sickest and nastiest Fallout 4 experience you've ever seen.

 IMPORTANT!!!
 MAKE SURE YOU READ THE EXTRA STEPS BEFORE MOVING FORWARD WITH ANYTHING!!!

 This list started off with The Midnight Ride for a stable base to build off of.
 I followed the instructions there to install MO2, BethiniPie, and all the other tools you'll need outside of what's included here.
 For redundancy sake, I wont cover any of the install steps or anything there since it would just be me repeating it (literally, copy and pasting).
-This modlist assumes that you've followed that.
+This modlist assumes that you've at least looked at that.

 REQUIREMENTS: